SerhiiShapovalov530/3D_Portfolio/README.md

 - **Optimized Performance**: Employ Suspense and Preload techniques to deliver a blazing-fast user experience.

 ## 🌐 Live Demo

 Experience it in action!
-Check out the <a href="https://shridharportfolio.netlify.app/" target="_blank">Live Demo</a>.
+Check out the <a href="https://shridharportfolio.netlify.app/" target="_blank">Visit Website</a>.

 ## 🛠️ Usage

 You can easily create your own 3-D portfolio website using this project as a template.
 Just follow these steps:

 1. Clone this repository.
 2. Navigate to the project directory.
 3. Run `npm install` to install dependencies.